mathLab/PINA/docs/source/_rst/tutorial6/tutorial.rst

 -  Getting the Union and Difference of Geometries
 -  Sampling points in the domain (and visualize them)

-We import the relevant modules.
+We import the relevant modules first.

 .. code:: ipython3